MahyarRezazadeh/pdf_to_csv/README.md

 convert_images_to_dataframe('path/to/image/folder')
 ```

 This extracts names and places from images and saves them as a CSV file.
+The options are set to meet the requirements for extracting data from an image with two columns of data.

 ### 4. Process Verified Page Ranges